grinfeld/kafka-streams-playground/simple/README.md

                 (start and end time greater then previous window boundaries) and calculates aggregation (from starting)
             * **Notes:**
-                1. changes will cause window's upper boundary (end time) to go up (adding to last window inactivityGap value)
+                1. changes will cause window's upper boundary (end time) to go up (adding to last window inactivityGap value, actually window.endTime equals to last message time, but in calculation kafka adds inactivityGap)
                 1. For some reason, receives additional event with same window boundaries, but with **null** value, so need to filter it (why?)
                 1. When we have same key and 2 windows: key:key1, time: s0 -> **key1, s0-s3** window created, receiving next message with
                 the same key and at time s1, aggregates data with first window, but changes upper boundary **key1, s0-s5**.